 You can change the envelope recipient in one of the following ways:

-To replace the recipient’s entire email address, after Replace recipient, enter the full email address, such as firstname.lastname@example.org.
+- Replace the recipient’s entire email address—After Replace recipient, enter the full email address, such as email@example.com.

-The destination server is determined by an MX lookup on the new recipient's domain.
-Or, if you’re using the Change route control, the destination server determined by the specified route.
+An MX lookup on the new recipient's domain determines the destination server.
+Or, if you’re using the Change route control, the specified route determines the destination server.